hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `disk_encryption_set_id` - (Optional) The ID of the Disk Encryption Set which should be used for the Nodes and Volumes.
 More information [can be found in the documentation](https://docs.microsoft.com/en-us/azure/aks/azure-disk-customer-managed-keys).

+* `extended_location` - (Optional) Specifies the supported Azure extended location where the resource exists.
+It offers Azure capacity close to the customer to address the low latency and high throughput requirements and Data Residency requirements of the applications.
+Changing this forces a new resource to be created.

 * `identity` - (Optional) An `identity` block as defined below.
 One of either `identity` or `service_principal` must be specified.

 !> **NOTE:** A migration scenario from `service_principal` to `identity` is supported.
 When upgrading `service_principal` to `identity`, your cluster's control plane and addon pods will switch to use managed identity, but the kubelets will keep using your configured `service_principal` until you upgrade your Node Pool.